[Update] Claude Opus 4.8 is now available on Amazon Bedrock

 ※Source: Benchmarks from official Anthropic announcements.
 Values are based on Anthropic internal evaluations.
 GDPval-AA is a score value; all others are accuracy rates (%).

-On SWE-Bench Pro, a coding benchmark close to real-world tasks, performance improved from 64.3% with Claude Opus 4.7 to 69.2% with Claude Opus 4.8.
-While Claude Opus 4.8 outperforms Claude Opus 4.7 in most categories, GPT-5.5 achieved the highest result on Terminal-Bench 2.1 at 78.2%, so it is worth noting that strengths and weaknesses vary depending on the use case.
+On SWE-Bench Pro, a coding benchmark close to real-world scenarios, the score improved from Claude Opus 4.7's 64.3% to Claude Opus 4.8's 69.2%.
+While Claude Opus 4.8 outperforms Claude Opus 4.7 in many categories, GPT-5.5 achieved the highest result on Terminal-Bench 2.1 at 78.2%, so it is worth noting that strengths and weaknesses vary depending on the use case.

 According to the official Anthropic documentation, the following features have been added or changed from Claude Opus 4.7 to Claude Opus 4.8.

-role: "system"messages immediately after a user turn.
-This allows instructions to be added during long conversations without resending the entire system prompt, while maintaining prompt cache hits from previous turns.
-This contributes to reducing input costs in agent loops. - Default for the effort parameter changed to
+role: "system"message immediately after a user turn.
+This allows adding instructions during long conversations without resending the entire system prompt, while maintaining prompt cache hits for earlier turns.
+This contributes to reducing input costs in agent loops - The default for the effort parameter is now

-speed: "fast"allows you to get up to 2.5x more output tokens per second from the same model (premium pricing, Claude API only). - Lower minimum token count for prompt caching: The minimum cacheable prompt length has been reduced to 1,024 tokens.
-Short prompts that could not be cached with Claude Opus 4.7 can now create cache entries without any code changes.
+speed: "fast"allows you to get up to 2.5x more output tokens per second from the same model (premium pricing, Claude API only) - Lower minimum token count for prompt caching: The minimum cacheable prompt length has been reduced to 1,024 tokens.
+Short prompts that could not be cached in Claude Opus 4.7 can now create cache entries without any code changes

-stop_detailsobject when a request is refused is now officially documented, making it easier to handle based on the type of refusal.
+stop_detailsobject when a request is refused has been officially documented, making it easier to handle according to the type of refusal

 In terms of capabilities, the following improvements have been made compared to Claude Opus 4.7.

-- Long-horizon agentic coding: Handling of long contexts has improved, with fewer occurrences of compaction (context compression) and better recovery quality after compression.
+- Long-horizon agentic coding: Handling of long-context has improved, compaction (context compression) occurs less frequently, and the quality of recovery after compression has improved

-- Reasoning effort calibration: Behavior at each effort level is more stable.
+- Calibration of reasoning effort: Behavior at each effort level is more stable

-- Improved tool triggering: Fewer cases of skipping necessary tool calls for a task (this was a behavior partially reported in Claude Opus 4.7).
+- Improved tool triggering: Cases where necessary tool calls for a task are skipped have decreased (this was a behavior partially reported in Claude Opus 4.7)

-- More efficient adaptive thinking: Determines whether thinking is needed on a per-turn basis, reducing unnecessary thinking tokens even at the same effort level.
+- Efficiency of adaptive thinking: The need for thinking is determined per turn, reducing unnecessary thinking tokens even at the same effort level

 Notes on Migration

-According to Anthropic's migration guide, there are no breaking API changes when migrating from Claude Opus 4.7 to Claude Opus 4.8, and it is stated that basically just replacing the model ID will work.
+According to Anthropic's migration guide, there are no breaking API changes when migrating from Claude Opus 4.7 to Claude Opus 4.8, and in principle it should work simply by replacing the model ID.
 However, the following constraints carried over from Claude Opus 4.7 apply.

 - Setting